gekko-framework/skel/README.md

 ];
 ```

-We registered our new command, but there is something missing: we also need to register our `Dev` namespace with the folder `.dev` in order to resolve the classes that belong to that namespace.

-To accomplish that, we will update the `composer.json` file adding the `autoload-dev` object with our mapping.
+We registered our new command, but we still need to map the `Dev` namespace with the `.dev` directory in order to resolve the classes that belong to that namespace.
+To do that, we will update the `composer.json` file adding the `autoload-dev` object with our mapping.
 It should look like this:

 ```php
 <?php // file: composer.json